reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 Here are the key takeaways and perspectives from attorneys regarding AI ethics and liability:

 ### Complexity
-- Law policy is complex.
+- Law policy is complex
-- AI is changing so rapidly.
+- AI is changing so rapidly
 - Law should resist being overly technical or detailed on policy
   - Example:  European regulation spans over 2000 pages long.
   - Example:  waiting for SCC to make decision on what blockchain is.
-And then blockchain changes their technology to avoid the decision, reality of what is happening
+And then blockchain changes their technology to avoid the decision; this is the reality of what is happening
 - Determine whether AI is really different.
 Is there such a thing as “AI Exceptionalism”?
 Or can we utilize existing laws?
   - Use existing laws and expand them for AI
-  - AI law can draw on privacy, tort and copyright law.
+  - AI law can draw on privacy, tort and copyright law
-- Since people are more biased than AI, the best plan of action is to combine human input with AI.
+- Since people are more biased than AI, the best plan of action is to combine human input with AI
 - Interconnectedness:  AI is connected by various technologies:  software, sensors, developers, users and more.
-Many parties need to be involved in the ethnics and liability discusssions.
+Many parties need to be involved in the ethnics and liability discusssions

 ### Stakeholders
-- Attorneys are thinking about it.
+- Attorneys are thinking about it
-- The “younger” generation will push policy forward, along with their educators.
+- The “younger” generation will push policy forward, along with their educators
-- The US government needs to invest more in cybersecurity over building a border wall as cybersecurity poses a greater threat to the country.
+- The US government needs to invest more in cybersecurity over building a border wall as cybersecurity poses a greater threat to the country
-- Admission by attorneys that the law has been slow to respond because many legal jobs can be replaced by AI automation.
+- Admission by attorneys that the law has been slow to respond because many legal jobs can be replaced by AI automation

 ### AI Liability and Compensation
-- Not all harm from robots and AI is predictable.
+- Not all harm from robots and AI is predictable
-- Insurance is one way to deal with damage from AI; establish compulsory insurance pools.
+- Insurance is one way to deal with damage from AI; establish compulsory insurance pools
-- Admission by attorneys that AI policies are likely to be implemented only when the loss of life due to AI occurs.
+- Admission by attorneys that AI policies are likely to be implemented only when the loss of life due to AI occurs

 ## Law Policy Is Complex